 ‘Total Eclipse of the Heart’ by Bonnie Tyler

-– ‘Every now and then I fall apart’ meaning when something or someone fails to work or function properly.
+– ‘Every now and then I fall apart’ meaning when something (can be used for objects when they stop working) or someone fails to function properly (mainly emotionally for people).

 ‘Drive My Car’ by The Beatles